unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 As the world is turning increasingly more digital, there is a growing need for globally unique identifiers.
 Decentralized Identifiers (DIDs) offer an alternative to traditional solutions relying on central entities to issue and manage such identifiers.
 DIDs take advantage of decentralized verifiable data registry such as blockchains to enable the decentralization of these processes and give users control over their own online identities.

-And though physical users represent a good portion of DID owners, DID can be used to represent anything: industrial processes, digital assets, physical goods, blockchain tokens, and even identifiers.
+Though physical users represent a good portion of DID owners, DID can be used to represent anything: industrial processes, digital assets, physical goods, blockchain tokens, and even identifiers.
 The `unik` DID method specializes in @uniknames, privacy-preserving human-readable identifiers, represented as Non-Fungible Tokens (NFT) on the **uns.network** blockchain.

 This document defines the `unik` DID method in compliance with the W3C's [DID Specification](https://w3c.github.io/did-core/).
 It describes how unik-specific DID are generated as well as how to manage the corresponding DIDs and resolve them to DID Documents (DDoc).
 Because they represent identifiers, `unik` DID cannot be their own controller. `unik` DID are build to work with [uns DID](https://github.com/unik-name/did-method-spec/blob/main/did-uns/UNS-DID-Specification.md) as their management requires a **uns.network** cryptoaccount.
 However, other types of DIDs could be used as controllers in the future.